AcoustiClip Stud Wall System – Stud Wall Kit

 Noisestop AcoustiClip Stud Wall Soundproofing Kit – High-Performance Acoustic Isolation for Stud Walls

-Professional Soundproofing Without Compromising Space
+Professional Soundproofing Without Sacrificing Space

 Advanced Soundproofing for Timber and Metal Stud Walls